ucrkarthik/finatraOnSpark/README.md

 mvn clean install

 #Launch Finatra(micro-services):
 sh launch.sh

-#Finatra Admin Page : Use the shutdown link shutdown finatra
+#Notes
-http://localhost:7972/admin
+Finatra Admin Page : Use the shutdown link shutdown finatra http://localhost:7972/admin

 NOTE: In the links below, provide an absolute path to a file from your local drive(remove the text in bold/underlined and provide your own file location).
 Firefox seems to work better with D3.